Encrypt Passwords with the Cipher Tool¶

 <IS_HOME>/bin/

-directory, and execute the following command to enable the cipher tool using the-Dconfigure
+directory, and execute the following command based on the encryption method and your operating system:Prerequisite

 ./ciphertool.sh -Dconfigure